lambdaclass/zksync-era/validium_mode_example/README.md

 ```

 > [!NOTE]
 > You can observe how the diferent fields evolve depending on the operation.
-The `transaction hash` is a changing field and the value of the other fields may change depending on the server mode (`rollup` or `validium`).
+The `transaction hash` is a changing field.